-There is no qualifications or adverse remarks in the Statutory Auditors' Report whichrequire any explanation from the Board of Directors of the Company.
+There are no qualifications or adverse remarks in the Statutory Auditors' Report whichrequire any explanation from the Board of Directors of the Company.
 The Statutory Auditorshave expressed an unmodified opinion in their Audit Report for the

 11. Secretarial Auditor

 M/s.
-Kedarnath & Associates the Practicing Company Secretaries were appointedas the Secretarial Auditors of the Company for the financial year 2015-16 by the Board ofDirectors of the Company.
+Kedarnath & Associates the Practicing Company Secretaries were appointedas the Secretarial Auditors of the Company for the financial year 2016-17 by the Board ofDirectors of the Company.

-There is no qualifications or adverse remakes in the Secretarial Audit Report whichrequires any explanation from the Board of Directors of the Company.
+There are no qualifications or adverse remakes in the Secretarial Audit Report whichrequires any explanation from the Board of Directors of the Company.

 12. Particulars of employees

 The details of remuneration to directors key managerial personnel and the statement ofemployees in receipt of remuneration exceeding the limits prescribed under Section 134 ofthe Companies Act 2013 read with rules made thereunder has been provided in Annexure Cto this report.